 First impressions are everything.
 But when a commercial real estate investment opportunity initially whets an investor’s appetite it’s likely they haven’t even visited the property yet.

-The early introduction to a commercial property is usually from high resolution images, catchy headlines, and a seductive smile from the real estate agent’s photo on a sales brochure.
+The early introduction to a commercial property investment is usually from high resolution images, catchy headlines, and a seductive smile from the real estate agent’s photo on a sales brochure.
 However, not until jumping in the car (or on the plane) and heading on-site will an opportunity leave or lose its impression on you.

 Here’s what to look for when you initially visit the property:

 - Nearby businesses

 - Tenant inside information